 Total Length: 344 mm

-Please note: We are only shipping Kitaoka knives in the USA
+Please Note: We only ship Kitaoka knives within the USA

 Reviews